-Quarterly US Rural Economic Review, December 2019: Trade Resolutions Boost Optimism for a New Year
+Quarterly US Rural Economic Review: Trade Resolutions Boost Optimism for a New Year

 - A busy December in Washington has yielded progress or resolution on many issues: the U.S.-China “phase one” deal, USMCA, ag labor reform, and a federal spending bill.
 These will benefit the U.S. economy and agriculture more than most industries.

 - The world’s central banks have been doing battle with a slowing global economy by reducing interest rates.
 Those efforts should create a soft landing in Q1 2020.

 - The U.S. economy will enter 2020 on firm footing.
 But cost cutting by corporations is expected to drag on the labor market and consumer spending as the year goes on.